paypal/paypal-checkout-components/README.md

 A set of components allowing easy integration of PayPal Buttons and PayPal Checkout into your site, powered by [xcomponent](https://github.com/krakenjs/xcomponent).

-These components support various levels of integration, depending on your requirements:

-- A simple PayPal Button which takes your customer through the payment process end-to-end
-- An advanced PayPal Button which allows you to use [PayPal Payments REST API](https://developer.paypal.com/docs/api/payments/) to accept and process payments

-We also support native React, Angular and Ember components for the PayPal Button.

 ### Which Integration is right for me?

 - Do you want the **simplest possible PayPal Integration**?
 If so, you should stick with the [**Basic PayPal Checkout Button**](https://github.com/paypal/paypal-checkout/tree/master/docs/button.md#basic-integration)